 Today I want to introduce you to something called the Dirty Dozen–a list of twelve different produce options that the Environmental Working Group considers each year to be highest in toxic pesticides and contamination.
 To obtain the most current and accurate information on things such as this yearly, I go to my friends at EWG to help me out.
-If you’re not familiar with them, I can’t encourage you enough to get to know who they are and what they do…for you the consumer.
+They will share with you which foods to avoid this year.
+If you’re not familiar with them, I can’t encourage you enough to get to know who they are and what they do.
 I swear, these people never seem to sleep because they are always advocating for policies that protect global and individual health–and that’s a full-time job!

 Many of my friends tell me that they are still confused when shopping for quality vegetables and fruits.
-Like me, they have had many experiences with buying something that looks great on the outside, only to find a few days later, when they cut into it, that it’s rotten on the inside.
+Like me, they have had many experiences with buying something that looks great on the outside, only to find a few days later, that it’s rotten on the inside.
 Have you experienced this too?
 We have also found that the organic produce can fall victim to this conundrum, though less often than for conventional produce.

 The report took into consideration how people typically wash and prepare produce. – for example, cucumbers were rinsed or washed and citrus peeled before testing.